manojsalunke85/avalon0.6_automaiton/BUILD.md

       ["Docker-based Build and Execution"](#dockerbuild)
    2. Terminal 1 is running `docker-compose` and Terminal 2 is running the "tcf" Docker container shell from the previous build steps
+3. In Terminal 2, open a Docker container shell using following command `sudo docker exec -it tcf bash`
-3. In Terminal 2, run `cd $TCF_HOME/tests`
+4. In Terminal 2, run `cd $TCF_HOME/tests`
-4. In Terminal 2, use this command to run the `Demo.py` test:
+5. In Terminal 2, use this command to run the `Demo.py` test:
    ```bash
    python3 Demo.py --input_dir ./json_requests/ \
            --connect_uri "http://localhost:1947" work_orders/output.json
    ```
-5. The response to the Avalon listener and Intel&reg; SGX enclave Manager can be seen at Terminal 1
+6. The response to the Avalon listener and Intel&reg; SGX enclave Manager can be seen at Terminal 1
-6. The response to the test case request can be seen at Terminal 2
+7. The response to the test case request can be seen at Terminal 2
-7. If you wish to exit the Avalon program, press `y` and `Enter` at Terminal 1 for standalone builds.
+8. If you wish to exit the Avalon program, press `y` and `Enter` at Terminal 1 for standalone builds.
    For Docker-based builds, press `Ctrl-c`
-8. For standalone mode, delete virtual environment
+9. For standalone mode, delete virtual environment
    ```bash
    rm -rf $TCF_HOME/tools/build/_dev/
    ```